kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Created Hand B as a separate Kicad project for the optical sensor in order to comply with the goal of avoiding multiboard production.
 Two layers, all standard settings.

+###020224
+Discovered that fitting all the wires inside the lower arm will be a challenge, at least w/o spaghetti wires.
+They don't really fit without interfering with the actuation belts.
+Not insurmountable, but probaby won't be able to put the covers back on without some minor modding.

+###030224
+Ordered the wrong CAN transcievers.
+Got GT instead of BT, which don't have the variable VIO pin.
+Will salvage the BTs from Mk1.
+The TRx on the test bench unit which iirc was attached to the test bench MCU is also GT, which may explain the negative result from the CAN tests.

+Opened the rail board to look at the DSUB pinout, found that the 48V fill zone is unfilled due to lower priority than the surrounding zone.
+Will need to be scraped and soldered on arrival!